Anne Hull: Career

-Walter Reed Scandal
+Walter Reed scandal

 In late 2007, Hull and fellow Post reporter Dana Priest and photographer Michel du Cille went behind the gates at Walter Reed Army Medical Center in Washington to investigate the living conditions of wounded soldiers from the wars in Iraq and Afghanistan.
 They found mold, rats and the neglect of outpatient soldiers who were stuck in bureaucratic limbo on the grounds of Walter Reed.
-The stories sparked outrage, resulting in the resignation of Secretary of the Army, Francis J. Harvey.
-Congressional investigations were led by Rep. Henry Waxman (D-CA), who chaired the United States House Committee on Oversight and Government Reform in the House and by Sen. Carl Levin (D-MI), on the Senate side, who chaired the United States Senate Committee on Armed Services.
-Republicans and Democrats joined hands in criticizing the respective parties responsible for the conditions there.
+The stories led to public anger, resulting in the resignation of Secretary of the Army, Francis J. Harvey.
+Congressional investigations were led by Representative Henry Waxman, who chaired the United States House Committee on Oversight and Government Reform in the House and by Senator Carl Levin on the Senate side, who chaired the United States Senate Committee on Armed Services.
+Republicans and Democrats jointly criticized the parties responsible for conditions.

-This prompted President George W. Bush to appoint former Senate Majority Leader and 1996 presidential candidate Sen. Bob Dole (R-KS) and former U.S Secretary of Health and Human Services Donna Shalala to oversee the process of healthcare for wounded soldiers.
+This prompted President George W. Bush to appoint former Senate Majority Leader and 1996 presidential candidate Bob Dole and former United States Secretary of Health and Human Services Donna Shalala to oversee the process of healthcare for injured soldiers.

 The Post was awarded the 2008 Pulitzer Prize for Public Service for uncovering the problems at Walter Reed.

 Awards

+In 2008, she received the Elijah Parish Lovejoy Award for Courage in Journalism for "her closely observed narratives of people living on the margins of society in America".

 Hull is a recipient of the Robert F. Kennedy Journalism Award, the Investigative Reporters and Editors Medal, the Worth Bingham Prize for Investigative Journalism, and the ASNE Distinguished Writing Award.
 She has been a Pulitzer Prize finalist several times.